The Piano Tuner

 Rain was pouring down from the skies causing mud puddles to turn into streams and parts of the dirt road to wash out.
 Still, Vlatko made his way down the mile-long driveway to the lone house on the lake.
 He parked the car, turned the ignition off and noticed the wipers stopped mid-way on the windshield as if his timing was slightly off.
 Vlatko always thought windshield wipers reminded him of a metronome, the tool musicians use to maintain a consistent tempo while playing music.

 Sitting in the driver’s seat, he paused and looked at the view which despite the rain, always took his breath away: a beautiful small hidden lake beneath 30 foot rock cliffs and surrounded by a wavy green Spruce tree line.
 On a sunny day when the afternoon rays were at just the right angle, the cliff and trees would be reflected onto the water but there would be little reflection today as the dark clouds and torrential downpour so conducive to life in the Adirondacks were blocking the sunshine.
-And yet, the lake, the cliffs, and the trees still formed a beautiful backdrop to the lone house on the lake.
+And yet, the lake, the cliffs, and the trees still formed a beautiful backdrop to the brown house on the lake.

-The modern octagon-shaped residence on Crystal Lake was his last appointment of the day – a service call to tune a piano for a family that spent the summers at this remote retreat.
+The modern octagon-shaped residence on Crystal Lake was his last appointment of the day – a service call to tune a piano for a family who spent the summers at this remote retreat.
 Vlatko tried to envision their days – hikes in the forest, kayaking on the lake, picnics on the rocky beach, barbecues on the wooden deck, kids and dogs jumping off the dock into the cold lake water, evenings spent around the fire pit on a cliff that overlooked the house and the lake – and in between all those activities, the little girl would be practicing her piano, her scales…which his why he came every summer to tune the 1968 brown Baldwin piano with the white e chord that always stuck.

 Vlatko gathered his old black leather briefcase that looked like a doctor’s bag from another era.
 Inside were the tools he needed – the tuning lever, the tip wench, the tuning forks, the mutes, screwdrivers, flashlights, and microfiber cloths.
 These tools along with his ear allowed him to make the piano accurate and stable – the two most important aspects of tuning a sensitive instrument.

 He walked down the stone covered steps and pushed the circular yellowed button to the left of the front door and heard a ring that reminded him of the sounds at the auto repair garage in Lake George.
 A little blond-haired girl answered the door and after telling her who he was, she yelled “mommy, Batko, the piano man is here.”
 His name always baffled children.
 The mother of the little girl appeared and welcomed him into the house, taking his dripping raincoat and asking if he would like a soft drink or a glass of water.
-He graciously accepted the glass of water (as he remembered the crisp clean flavor of the ice-cold well water from previous visits) and when she handed it to him, he looked at her – she was tall and thin, athletic looking with the leanness, highlighted hair, and white teeth that comes with a life that hasn’t been struggled through.
+He graciously accepted the glass of water (as he remembered the crisp clean flavor of the ice-cold well water from previous visits) and when she handed it to him, he looked at her – she was tall and thin, athletic looking with the leanness, highlighted hair, and white teeth that comes with a life that seems without struggles.

 The piano tuner wondered if she ever told her husband not to come home early, to work longer hours and make more money like his wife told him when he walked in the back door on some afternoons.
 That he left five mornings a week in his late-model Honda at 8:00 am and returned by 5:00 pm did not please her.
 She complained of too little money, the many needs of the children, and the general disrepair of the small house they’ve lived in for 19 years.
 He loved her, wanted to make her happy but he also loved being home with his three boys and playing his violin.

 Work was work and his ambitions were limited, even he admitted so much.
-He thought about when he was young and had first come to this country to study music.
+He thought about America when he was young and had first come to this country to study music.
 Back then he didn’t think much about making money – focusing only on his music and the passions of a man in his youth.
 He shared an apartment with three other students while he studied the violin never envisioning a future that wouldn’t include a position in an orchestra where his evenings would be filled with performances and his days with practice and enjoying life.
 But that was not to be.

 Vlatko first saw his future wife when he was playing the violin in the park.
 She was sitting on a wooden bench absorbed in a book when she lifted her head to better hear the music.
 He couldn’t take his eyes off her as she listened to the music he was playing for her, although she didn’t realize this.
 When he placed his bow down for the final time, she glanced at him and he walked to her.
 He bowed to her in an exaggerated way with his violin in one hand and bow in the other and she smiled, blushed, and told him his music was beautiful.